Shaped by Stories

 In his latest book, Marshall Gregory begins with the premise that our lives are saturated with stories, ranging from magazines, books, films, television, and blogs to the words spoken by politicians, pastors, and teachers.
 He then explores the ethical implications of this universal human obsession with narratives.
 Through careful readings of Katherine Anne Porter’s “The Grave” and Thurber’s “The Catbird Seat,” as well as David Copperfield, Wuthering Heights, and other works, Gregory asks (and answers) the question: How do the stories we absorb in our daily lives influence the kinds of persons we turn out to be?

-Marshall W. Gregory is Ice Professor of English, Liberal Education, and Pedagogy at Butler University.
-He is co-author with Wayne Booth of The Harper and Row Rhetoric: Writing as Thinking, Thinking as Writing and The Harper and Row Reader: Liberal Education through Reading and Writing; and co-author with Ellie Chambers of Teaching and Learning English Literature.
+Marshall W. Gregory was the Ice Professor of English, Liberal Education, and Pedagogy at Butler University until 2012.
+He co-authored with Wayne Booth The Harper and Row Rhetoric: Writing as Thinking, Thinking as Writing and The Harper and Row Reader: Liberal Education through Reading and Writing; and was co-author with Ellie Chambers of Teaching and Learning English Literature.

 ” _Shaped by Stories_ weaves its own compelling story about the pervasive ethical effects of reading narrative, with Marshall Gregory serving as a highly engaging and ethically admirable narrator—a very model of good company.” — James Phelan, Distinguished University Professor of English, Ohio State University